 Pain under the left rib cage is a common sign of pancreatitis, kidney stones, or inflammation in the stomach.
 However, it can also be associated with injury to any other organs located in the upper left abdomen, such as the heart, spleen, pancreas, lung or left kidney.

-Pain from injured, left-sided organs is often sudden.
+Pain associated with damage to left-sided organs is often sudden.
 This type of pain is usually accompanied by other symptoms like nausea, vomiting, difficulty breathing, or increased pain with movement, coughing or sneezing.

 What causes pain under the left rib cage?